 Dear Long John Silver’s:

 Long John Silver’s made our parents forget, for at least an hour, that they “didn’t know what they were going to do with us.”
 They knew what they were going to do!
-They were going to watch us act like we had some sense in pirate hats, and laugh at us for practically puking on our treasure maps after forcing us to try a bite of their malt vinegar-soaked something-or-other.
+They were going to watch us act like we had some goddamned sense in pirate hats, and laugh at us for practically puking on our treasure maps after forcing us to try a bite of their malt vinegar-soaked something-or-other.
 Ordinary meal-time threats such as, “eat it or sit there all night!” were replaced with humorous allusions to *someone* forcing us to walk the plank.
 Not that we would have minded sitting there all night or walking the plank, but we knew better than to pull any nonsense when we were “out to eat.”
-Besides, our dad would eat anything we pushed aside to get to the “crunchies.”
+Besides, our dad would eat any land or sea creature we happened to push aside to get to the “crunchies.”
 Y’all know what I’m talking about.
 We didn’t know what the crunchies were, and we didn’t care.
 All part of the adventure that was Long John Silver’s.

 I don’t know whose idea it was to have Queer Eye for the Straight Guy come in and change your theme, but I want you to know that I am against it!
 I have no desire to order “fresh side grille” from your bright and colorful menu board, and I sure as hell do not intend to ever consume seafood that has nothing to do with pirates.
 There is no adventure in your establishment.
 Also, there are never any children, because, unfortunately, they get to have opinions nowadays — and I’ve got news for you, Long John Silver’s: no kid ever chose sea junk food over land junk food, and no kid ever will.
 Bring back the fun.